-Ependymoma can be difficult to diagnose because it is a rare tumor in adults.
+Ependymoma can be hard to diagnose because it's a rare tumor in adults.
 It may be hard to tell the difference from other types of tumors.
 Your primary healthcare provider may refer you to a neurologist.
 This is a healthcare provider who specializes in diagnosing and treating diseases of the central nervous system.
 You may see a neuro-oncologist.
-This is a healthcare provider who specializes in cancers of the brain and spinal cord.
+This provider specializes in cancers of the brain and spinal cord.
 You may be referred to a neurosurgeon.
 This is a surgeon who performs brain or spinal cord surgery.

-- Magnetic resonance imaging (MRI).
-This test uses large magnets and a computer to create images of the body.
-MRI scans of your brain and spinal cord may be done to get more information.
+- MRI.
+This test uses large magnets and a computer to create images of the inside of your body.
+MRI scans of your brain and spinal cord may be done to look for a tumor or learn more about it, such as where it is, how big it is, and if it has spread.
 Contrast dye may be used to help show more detail in the images.

 - Surgery.
 The tumor may be removed so that it can be examined.
-It will be assessed for the type and grade.
+It will then be tested to find out the type and grade.

-- Lumbar puncture.
-A small amount of CSF is taken from the space around the spine in the lower back.
-The fluid is checked for tumor cells.
+- Spinal tap (lumbar puncture).
+A small amount of CSF is taken from the space around your spine by putting a thin needle between the bones of your lower back.
+CSF is pulled into a syringe attached to the needle and checked for tumor cells.

-Your healthcare provider will put together a pathology report.
-This report tells the size, location, type, grade, and other specific information about your tumor.
+These tests will give tell you the size, location, type, grade, and other details about your tumor.

 How is ependymoma treated?

 You and your medical team will decide on the best treatment plan for you.
-These team members may include:
+Team members may include:

 - Neurologist or neuro-oncologist

-- Radiation oncologist (a healthcare provider who specializes in treating tumors with radiation)
+- Radiation oncologist.
+This is a healthcare provider who specializes in treating tumors with radiation.